-Project 3: Landscape / Environment.
+Coursework Project 3: Landscape / Environment.

-An independent project in response to the theme Personal Space.
+An independent project in response to Landscape Photography.
 Students follow teacher led workshops until they are prepared to embark on more independent ideas.
 Teachers support the development of the project through a series of negotiated tasks.